-Plaza Premium Lounges are paid-in lounges for airline passengers that don’t have access to their airline’s Business or First Class lounge.
+Plaza Premium Lounges are paid-in lounges for airline passengers without access to an airline’s Business or First Class lounge.
 There are several of them at Hong Kong International Airport.
-Here’s a quick look at what they offer, how much they charge, and if they are worth the price.
+Here’s a quick look at what they offer, what they charge, and if they are worth the price.

 On a recent trip from Hong Kong to Bangkok, I arrived at Hong Kong International Airport early for two reasons: I didn’t want to rush and I wanted to take advantage of my complimentary access to one of the airport’s Plaza Premium Lounges.